uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 </div>

 ## Considerations

-### Whether you need this data
+{:.usa-content-list}
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
+- <strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
 Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

-### What to use
-<strong>If biological sex information is used for identity validation.</strong> Be specific about the information you are requesting.
+- <strong>If biological sex information is used for identity validation.</strong> Be specific about the information you are requesting.
 Clearly state the context, such as, "Please enter your biological sex as it appears on your birth certificate." so that users can successfully provide the information required.
 Gender and biological sex are often used synonymously and users have difficulty determining which information is being requested.

 ## Usability guidance

+{:.usa-content-list}
-This pattern uses radio buttons.
+- This pattern uses radio buttons.
 See [usability guidance for radio buttons]({{ site.baseurl }}/components/radio-buttons/#usability-guidance-radio-buttons).

 ## Accessibility

+{:.usa-content-list}
-<strong>Use fieldset and legend.</strong> Group related radio buttons together with `<fieldset>` and describe the group with `<legend>`.
+- <strong>Use fieldset and legend.</strong> Group related radio buttons together with `<fieldset>` and describe the group with `<legend>`.

-<strong>Use proper labels and attributes.</strong> Each radio button should have a `<label>`.
+- <strong>Use proper labels and attributes.</strong> Each radio button should have a `<label>`.
 Associate the two by matching the label's `for` attribute to the input's `id` attribute.

-<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).
+- <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

 ## Components used in this pattern